kamarb1/CRPURNET/README.md

 1. **Metrics**
    To evaluate the performance of the segmentation model, the following metrics were used:

    - **Dice Coefficient**:
-  Measures the overlap between the predicted mask and the ground truth.
-  A higher Dice score (closer to 1) indicates better segmentation.
+  Measures the overlap between the predicted mask and the ground truth, A higher Dice score (closer to 1) indicates better segmentation.

    - **Jaccard Index (IoU)**:
-  Another overlap metric, also known as Intersection over Union (IoU) It is slightly more sensitive to small segmentation errors than the Dice coefficient.
+  Another overlap metric, also known as Intersection over Union (IoU), It is slightly more sensitive to small segmentation errors than the Dice coefficient.

    - **Precision**:
-  Calculates the proportion of correctly predicted positive pixels among all predicted positives A higher precision indicates fewer false positives.
+  Calculates the proportion of correctly predicted positive pixels among all predicted positives, A higher precision indicates fewer false positives.

    - **Recall**:
-  Measures how many actual positive pixels were correctly identified This metric is important when missing a positive region could have critical consequences.
+  Measures how many actual positive pixels were correctly identified, This metric is important when missing a positive region could have critical consequences.

    Each metric provides unique insights into the model’s performance, helping to balance false positives and false negatives while ensuring accurate segmentation.

-2. ** Loss Function:**
+2. **Loss Function:**
    - The loss function used is **Binary Cross Entropy (BCE)** for better segmentation performance.
    - It is commonly used for binary segmentation tasks as it optimizes pixel-wise classification.